xillaz/xillaz/README.md

 - 🔭 I’m currently working on personal projects;
 - 📚 I’m currently learning Java, C#, and Python!
-- 🚲I’m looking to collaborate on everything that I can learn with!
+- 🚲 I’m looking to collaborate on everything that I can learn with!
 - 🔎 I’m looking for an internship!
 - 📫 Contact me by: kairon.lima1@gmail.com
 - 😄 Pronouns: he/him